PritamUmaiya/password/README.md

 - **Remember your inputs** - You need the exact same website name, master password, and phrase to regenerate a password
 - **Case sensitivity** - Website names and phrases are converted to lowercase, but master passwords are case-sensitive
 - **No password recovery** - If you forget your inputs, you cannot recover the generated password

-## 🙏 Acknowledgments

-- Bootstrap team for the excellent CSS framework
-- Web Crypto API for secure hashing capabilities
-- The open-source community for inspiration and best practices

 ---